hooyuser/functional_analysis/Functional_Analysis.typ

 By the Riesz–Markov–Kakutani representation theorem, the space  $C_c^0 (X)'$ can be identified with the space of Radon measures on $X$.

+One particularly important class of Radon measures are those that are induced locally integrable functions.

 #pagebreak()